 - Administer a big feed to newborns sometime between 10pm and midnight.

-- Gradually lengthen intervals between night feedings by first “carrying out alternative caretaking behaviors” like re-swaddling, diapering, and walking.
+- Gradually lengthen intervals between night feedings by first “carrying out alternative caretaking behaviors” like re-swaddling, diapering, and walking babies around.

 - “Maximize environmental differences between day and nighttime” by minimizing infant exposure to social stimulation and artificial light at night.

-If you are waking your baby each night to feed, then we have to wonder: Could these parent-initiated night wakings interfere with the development of consolidated, nighttime sleep?
-The question hasn’t been tested by rigorous experiments, so we don’t yet know.
+For example, suppose that that you take the Harvey Karp approach, and actively awaken your baby each night to dream feed.
+Could these parent-initiated night wakings interfere with, or slow down, the development of consolidated, nighttime sleep?
+Maybe, but the question hasn’t been tested by rigorous experiments.
+It might be of little consequence, especially when you weigh that potential downside against benefits.
+But — strictly speaking — we don’t yet know.

-- The post-feed sleep bout may last longer than usual, giving you more opportunity to grab some of that NREM3 sleep.
+- Crucial relief for parents.
+The post-feed sleep bout may last longer than usual, giving you more opportunity to grab some of that NREM3 sleep.
 Even an extra half hour could have an important impact on your health and well-being.

-- In combination with other tactics — like protecting your baby from artificial lights at night — the practice might help speed up the development of more mature nighttime sleep patterns.
+- Potential support for the development of infant sleep patterns.
+In combination with other tactics — like gradually lengthening the intervals between nighttime feedings — the practice might help speed up the shift to a more mature sleep schedule.

-What if you try it, and it doesn’t work?
+What if you try dream feeding, and it doesn’t work?

 Hunger isn’t the only reason that babies awaken.
 As I explain elsewhere, research confirms that everyone experiences many, partial wakings during the night, and babies are no exception.
 In fact, for young babies, these arousals may help reduce the risk of sudden infant death syndrome, or SIDS.